tonic-lang/tonic/README.md

 Currently in (very) early stages of development.

 ## Why Tonic?
 - Aims to be significantly less verbose than C++, geared towards competitions.
-That means lower macro usage than C++.
 - Directly allows usage of C++ components.
 - Low abstraction or overhead to keep runtime speed intact.
 - Some competitive programming specific functionality including additional data structures, algorithms, tracing and debugging capabilities (in-progress).
 - Since it compiles to C++ as a superset, the code can be directly used in competitions that support C++.
-- Goodbye, macros (mostly).

 ## Documentation
 [Quick start](about:blank)<br />
 [Full documentation](about:blank)

+## Current state
+Currently, I'm working towards a working version of Tonic with minimal error handling.
+For instance, certain statements that are direct C++ equivalents are directly transferred to the codegen for C++ representation in the current implementation.
+This will change with time and traction.

 ## Use the web compiler to C++
 WIP